An0nYm0u5101/custom_bash_for_termux/README.md

 ## bash.bashrc2
 This bash.bashrc2 is what my bash.bashrc looks like.
 It's inspired by gruvbox.vim theme from vim editor.Added couple of modifications like changing the default cursor to I-beam and tons of aliases.

-## bash.bashrc3 (Night owl)
+## bash.bashrc3
-Yet another update, custom prompts and perhaps a solarized version of my own!
+Yet another update, custom prompts and perhaps a solarized version of my own, Inspired by iceberg.vim theme from vim.

 ## binaries.sh
 These simple shell scripts might just make working a lot easier.